AlexF090/outdated-plus/README.md

 A CLI tool that extends `npm outdated` with publication dates and age information for packages.
 Shows when packages were published and how old they are, helping you make informed decisions about updates.

+**Core Feature: Zero Dependencies** - This tool has no runtime dependencies, ensuring security, independence, and reliability by using only Node.js built-in modules.

 ## Features

+- 🔒 **Zero Dependencies**: No runtime dependencies - uses only Node.js built-in modules.
+This core feature ensures independence from external tools and significantly reduces the attack surface, making the tool more secure and reliable.
 - 📅 **Publication Dates**: Shows when the wanted and latest versions were published
 - ⏰ **Age Information**: Displays how many days ago packages were published
 - 🔄 **Bump Type Analysis**: Shows whether updates are major, minor, or patch releases